 What’s concerning about these findings is that customers should be able to trust product labels.
-While large doses of CBD have not been found to be harmful, using too much or too little might not be as effective for alleviating symptoms.
+While large doses of CBD have not been found to be harmful, using too much or too little might not be as effective.
 Moreover, the discrepancy makes it difficult for users to ascertain a proper dose.

 What should also be troubling is that some companies are selling CBD products that contain higher percentages of THC than what is listed on the label.
 This is a concern for parents whose children use cannabidiol (CBD) for treating seizures.
 Parents may unknowingly be giving THC to their children.

 In light of Penn Medicine’s findings, customers should be careful about where they purchase their CBD products.
 But how do you know which companies are reliable, respectable, honest and transparent about their products and what they contain?
 We’ve got some answers.

 How to find the best CBD company

 Look for the total amount in milligrams of CBD displayed on the product’s label.
 Milligrams is the measurement by weight of CBD in the product.
 Remember, hemp oil products will not contain CBD.
 Hemp oil products are misleading in that people assume hemp oil contains CBD.
 (Hemp oil comes from the seed.
 CBD comes from the plant material of hemp.)
 For more information about hemp and CBD, read our blog The Difference Between Hemp and CBD.